zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcicdhandsonlab2.md

 To define a job that runs in a merge request, we will add a rules definition to the job.
 The rule we add will check the `CI_PIPELINE_SOURCE` to see if it is merge_request_event.

-1. Open your `.gitlab-ci.yml` file in the pipeline editor
+1. Open your `.gitlab-ci.yml` file in the pipeline editor.

 1. Below the `script` for your `build go` and `run go` jobs, add the following rule:

     ```yml